-- structures with underground supports, foundations, pilings or anchors (e.g., buildings or pools) are not installed within the Enbridge right-of-way or within 5 m (16 ft) of any Enbridge facility, whichever is the greater distance - a minimum vertical clearance of 1.5 m (5 ft) for roadways, sidewalks and parking lots - a minimum vertical clearance of 3 m (10 ft) for railways
+- structures with underground supports, foundations, pilings or anchors (e.g., buildings or pools) are not installed within the Enbridge right-of-way or within 16 ft (5 m) of any Enbridge facility, whichever is the greater distance - a minimum vertical clearance of 5 ft (1.5 m) for roadways, sidewalks and parking lots - a minimum vertical clearance of 10 ft (3 m) for railways

-For additional requirements, see other subsections below.
+For additional information, see other subsections below.

-See Section 3.3.3, Typical Crossing Drawings, for a typical drawing of an above-ground installation (Figure 13: Above-Ground Installations - Typical Drawing).
+See Section3.2.3, Typical Crossing Drawings, for a typical drawing of an above-ground installation (Figure 12: Above-Ground Installations - Typical Drawing).

-Note: All activities that meet the requirements in Sections 5.10.2 to 5.10.11 may be approved in the field using the "Crossing and Encroachment On-Site Application and Consent."
-Otherwise, the applicant needs to submit an application using the "Crossing and Encroachment Application":
+Note: All activities that meet the requirements in Sections 5.10.2 to 5.10.11 may be approved in the field using the "Crossing and Encroachment On-Site Application and Consent".
+Otherwise, the applicant needs to submit an application using the "Crossing and Encroachment Application."